huffyhenry/huffyhenry.github.io/_posts/2019-10-23-neurodegenerative-mortality.md

 A [recent article](https://www.nejm.org/doi/full/10.1056/NEJMoa1908483)
-[paywalled] in the prestigious New England Journal of Medicine addresses the long-standing hypothesis that playing football professionally increases the risk of neurodegenerative disease later in life.
+[paywalled] in the prestigious New England Journal of Medicine addresses the long-standing hypothesis that playing football professionally increases the risk of developing a neurodegenerative disease later in life.
 This effect is well-established for more brutal sports such as boxing and American football.
 It has always been a decent bet that it is also the case for football, but so far we have not had hard